-Cat is responsible for shaping, implementing and strengthening the organisation’s processes and infrastructure to support SHS’s growth into a national charity.
-With over twenty years’ experience in training and operations delivery and management, Cat is passionate about driving forward professional standards so that SHS’s expertise benefits families nationally.
+Cat is responsible for shaping, implementing and strengthening the organisation’s digital processes and infrastructure to support School-Home Support’s growth into a national charity.
+With over thirty years’ experience in IT, training, and operations delivery and management, Cat is passionate about driving forwards professional standards through effective systems and being impact evidence led with contributions to strategic decisions so that School-Home Support’s expertise benefits families nationally.

 Alec Raven – Head of Fundraising and Communications

 Alec leads the Fundraising and Communications team and is responsible for developing and delivering the associated Fundraising and Marketing strategy for the charity.
 His team works across School-Home Support to support communications needs and ensure we have enough voluntary income to deliver many of our services.
 Alec has worked across fundraising and marketing at a senior level for the past 15 years.

 AJ Finn (she/her) – Head of Finance and Resources

 AJ leads the Finance and HR function across the organisation.
 After over 25 years in commerce, AJ moved into the non-profit sector and has been working with charities for over six years.
 She is passionate about supporting the whole School-Home Support team and helping drive operations and strategy to reach more families and young people